 In my practice, I find that being approved on the Medical Vocational Guidelines is more common than meeting the above listing.
 The Medical Vocational Guidelines (aka “Grids) direct a finding of disabled if you are of a certain age and limited to sedentary or light exertion.
 Unfortunately, the Grids only help people over the age of 50 (or those aged 45-49 if Illiterate or unable to communicate in English).

 Can I do anything to help win my Central Cord Syndrome and SSDI/SSI case?

 The most important thing you can do for your case is to go to the doctor and follow his/her advice.
+This creates medical evidence that the Social Security Administration can use to find your disabled.
 I advise my clients that doing everything that they can to get well is the most practical way to win.
 Also having an attorney who is NC State Bar Board Certified, familiar with your impairments and you helps!